one for the stick shift lovers

 The Best Cheap Sports Car on Sale Is Even Better for 2020

 The Mazda MX-5 Miata has a well-earned reputation developed over multiple generations as, arguably, the best affordable sports car on the market.
 Its power output — 181 horsepower from a 2.0-liter four-pot — won’t blow anyone away.
 But it provides the fun of a classic sports car, thanks to its rear-wheel-drive, masterful handling, six-speed manual transmission and total lack of compromises in the name of practicality.
-It’s the car automotive writers would bankrupt themselves to buy…if it weren’t affordable enough to grab on a journalist’s salary.
+It’s the car automotive writers would bankrupt themselves to buy…if it weren’t already affordable enough to grab on a journalist’s salary.

 If you also obsess over the MX-5, well, we have good news: Mazda has announced details for the 2020 Miata, and it’s getting even sportier.